eagronin/credit-card-fraud-analyze/README.md

     return accuracy
 ```

-The function indeed returns an accuracy score of over 98%, as discussed above.
-At the same time, recall (or the fraction of true positive predictions) is 0%, because the model is not designed to classify any transactions as fraudulent.
+As predicted, the function returns an accuracy score of over 98%.
+At the same time, the recall (or the fraction of all the fraudulent transactions that are correctly predicted as fraudulent) is 0%, because the model is not designed to classify any transactions as fraudulent.
 Therefore, despite the high accuracy score, the model performs poorly.

 Next, we train a support vector classifier (SVC) using the default parameters: